OnionWang/QIQC-Competition/README.md

 ===================================

-This is my first competition in kaggle, here are some thoughts and tricks.
+This is my first competition in kaggle, my final rank is 73/4037(Silver Medal), here are some thoughts and tricks.

 My kernel is : https://www.kaggle.com/wangcong95/qicq-competition